 Thankfully I had the sense to call my amazing friend Elisa, and she was able to tell me I was having an anxiety attack.
 She told me to to sit down, lean forward, and take slow deep breaths - and eventually it subsided and I could breath again.

 She then gave me one of the best tips I’d been given so far —— call your doctor and get an Ativan script!

 While I’ve not had anxiety even close to that, since that day, I’ve had bits and bobs here and there.
 So having that script on hand has helped.

-Something else that has helped is NOT paying any attention to the statistics.
+Something else that has helped is NOT giving energy to the worst case scenarios.
+And NOT paying attention to the statistics on things like life expectancy, or how long the drugs are likely to work.
 I don’t need to know what some years (and sometimes decades) old study has shown.
 Or even a more recent study, that doesn’t tell us if any of the subjects made any sort of lifestyle changes like I have.